Wendroff/ParallelPie/README.md

 # ParallelPie
+Some scripts in python...
-Calculation of the number Pi using Monte Carlo Method in Python
+Pi calculation from Monte Carlo method (Parallel and Serial);
+Sieve Of Eratosthenes algorithm;
+Euler's number value from McLaurin Series (and with 1072 );